 Since joining British Safety Council Roni has had several roles within the organisation in the commercial area of the business.
 As Commercial Director, he was instrumental in introducing new British Safety Council products and services as well as IOSH and NEBOSH courses to UK and Global Markets.
 As Business Development and International Director, he played a leading role to grow our business in International Markets as well as creating a delivery partner in Turkey.
 More recently Roni has played a key role in setting up our new office in Mumbai enabling us to have business development and delivery capabilities to further support our customers in India.

-Paul Fakley Policy and Engagement Director
+Paul Fakley Engagement Director

 Paul joined the British Safety Council in May 2018 as Engagement Director, having spent 26 years in numerous business to business and consumer focused marketing and business development type roles.
 Having spent a significant part of his career within the insurance industry heading up the marketing for brands like Direct Line and Churchill, he is a Chartered Insurance Practitioner and holds an honours degree in financial services.